Sharcoux/slider/README.md

   onSlidingStart={undefined}        // Called when the slider is pressed.
 The type is (value: number) => void onSlidingComplete={undefined}     // Called when the press is released.
 The type is (value: number) => void CustomThumb={undefined}           // Provide your own component to render the thumb.
 The type is a component: ({ value: number }) => JSX.Element
+  StepMarker={undefined}            // We now use the component from @callstack/slider to preserve the same API.
+See the documentation [here](https://github.com/callstack/react-native-slider?tab=readme-ov-file#stepmarker).
+We add "markValue" that holds the value of the current mark instead of the index only.
-  CustomMark={undefined}            // Provide your own component to render the marks.
-The type is a component: ({ value: number; active: boolean }) => JSX.Element ; value indicates the value represented by the mark, while active indicates wether a thumb is currently standing on the mark
+  CustomTrack={undefined}           // Provide your own component to render the track.
+The type is a component: ({ length: number; thickness: number; vertical: boolean; track: 'min' | 'max' ; style: RN.StyleProp<RN.ViewStyle>; color: RN.ColorValue }) => JSX.Element ; The props describe how the default system would expect the track to be rendered, but you can ignore them if you want to provide your own implementation
   {...props}                        // Add any View Props that will be applied to the container (style, ref, etc) />
 ```